We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

 - NEA Seal of Acceptance: Yes

 I tested this product and opted to try a tinted version.
-I have very fair skin, so I chose the Light/Medium tint and found that it matched my face and blended well.
+I have very fair skin, so I chose the light/medium tint and found that it matched my face and blended well.
 I wore it over my daily moisturizer, which didn’t cause any pilling.
-Although it felt like makeup when I applied it—that is, lightweight and blendable, as opposed to like a typical sunscreen—it really didn’t look like makeup; it just provided a slight glow.
-It was nice to wear on beach days and feel a bit more put together than I would if I’d just rubbed on sunscreen in a hurry.
+Although it felt like makeup when I applied it — that is, lightweight and blendable, as opposed to feeling like a typical sunscreen — it really didn’t look like makeup; it just provided a slight glow.
+It was nice to wear on beach days and feel a bit more put together than I would have if I’d just rubbed on sunscreen in a hurry.

 I didn’t test this product long enough to notice any anti-aging effects, but I found it quite pleasant to use and effective as a sunscreen, and it didn’t cause any skin irritation.